inseri-swiss/inseri-core-wp/docs/tutorials/data-mapping-with-python.md

 Choose the Content Type "JSON" because that is what will be read by the dropdown that we are going to add later.

 Now, give your Web API block a meaningful name.
-For this, open the configuration panel on the right and enter "webApi-book" under _block name_.
+For this, open the settings sidebar on the right and enter "webApi-book" under _block name_.
 Do not check the option "call automatically".
 For testing the request you should click on "Configure the settings", and click on "TRY REQUEST".

 <figure markdown>